agaidus/agaidus.github.io/_posts/2017-3-22-Analyzing_Race_Results_Part_1_Web_Scraping.md

 ---
 layout: post
-title: Analyzing Race Results Part 1 - Web Scraping
+title: Race Results Part 1 - Web Scraping
 ---

 I enjoyed this analysis a lot, mainly because I found the data really fun to play with.
 It started as a way to learn how to scrape HTML data from a website, but then I decided that it would also be useful to dig a bit deeper intothe data and do a bit more analyzing and visualizing.
 It also provided a good opportunity to make use of various scientific Python libraries for data wrangling, data visualization, and statistical modeling.